A Tale of Two Graphs: Separating Knowledge Exploration from Outline Structure for Open-Ended Deep Research: Eval Details

 \section{Eval Details}

-\subsection{Controlling the Effect of the Initial Outline and initial Search}
+\subsection{Controlling the Effect of the Initial Outline and Initial Search}

 We observe that the initial outline can substantially influence the subsequent iterative trajectory and, ultimately, the final report quality.
-To ensure a fair ablation comparison, for the same root query we enforce that the two variants (DualGraph and DualGraph w/o\ KG) share exactly the same initialization at $\text{Iter}=0$, including the outline, the set of search queries, and the corresponding retrieved search results.
-This control eliminates confounding factors introduced by different starting plans, so that performance differences can be attributed to the presence (or absence) of the knowledge graph component.
+To ensure a fair ablation comparison, for the same root query we enforce that all ablation variants share exactly the same initialization at $\text{Iter}=0$, including the outline, the set of search queries, and the corresponding retrieved search results.
+This control eliminates confounding factors introduced by different starting plans, so that performance differences can be attributed to the ablated components rather than initialization effects.